Company Registration in Switzerland: Step-by-Step (2026)

-How Swiss Company Registration Works
+How Company Registration Works in Switzerland

 Switzerland operates a dual-level commercial register system.
-Each canton maintains its own register office (Handelsregisteramt), which handles applications, reviews documents, and makes entries.
+Each of the 26 cantons maintains its own register office (Handelsregisteramt), which handles applications, reviews documents, and makes entries.
 The Federal Commercial Registry Office (EHRA) then reviews each entry for compliance with federal law before publication in the Swiss Official Gazette of Commerce (SHAB/SOGC).

-This means every company registration passes through two layers of review.
+Every company registration passes through two layers of review.
 The cantonal office checks cantonal requirements and document completeness; the EHRA verifies federal legal compliance.
 Only after EHRA approval is the entry published and the company legally constituted.

 The Commercial Register System